-The NSW Tweed River Entrance Sand Bypassing Act and the Qld Tweed River Entrance Sand Bypassing Project Agreement Act were passed in 1995.
-The Acts detail the NSW/QLD agreement for the sand bypassing project.
+The New South Wales (NSW) Tweed River Entrance Sand Bypassing Act was passed in 1995 and the Queensland (Qld) Tweed River Entrance Sand Bypassing Project Agreement Act was passed in 1998.
+The Acts detail the NSW/Qld agreement for the sand bypassing project.

 Summary of Contracts

 A Summary of Contracts that outlines the various arrangements for the construction and operation of the sand bypassing system was tabled in the NSW parliament in April 2001.

 The sand collection system is the key to the successful operation of this project.
 It has been designed for efficient operation, low operating costs and low maintenance requirements.